Judgment Day (2003): Main event matches

 In the sixth match, Triple H (with Ric Flair) faced Kevin Nash (with Shawn Michaels) for the World Heavyweight Championship.
 Before the match, Michaels and Flair fought into the backstage area.
 Triple H accidentally knocked down the referee with a Clothesline, allowing Triple H to attack Nash with a low blow.
 Triple H drove Nash into an exposed turnbuckle and performed a Pedigree on Nash for a near-fall.
-Triple H hit the referee Earl Hebner with the sledgehammer and was disqualified but retained the title.
-After the match, Nash performed a Big Boot and Jacknife Powerbomb on Triple H. Nash attacked Flair and performed a Jacknife Powerbomb on Triple H through an announce table.
+Triple H then grabbed a sledgehammer, intending to hit Nash with it, but was stopped by referee Earl Hebner.
+Triple H then hit Hebner with the sledgehammer and was disqualified, but retained the title.
+After the match, Nash performed a Big Boot and Jacknife Powerbomb on Triple H. Nash then attacked Flair and performed another Jacknife Powerbomb on Triple H, this time through an announce table.

 The seventh match was a Fatal 4-Way match for the WWE Women's Championship between Jazz (with Theodore Long), Victoria (with Steven Richards), Jacqueline, and Trish Stratus.
 Jazz pinned Jacqueline after a DDT to win the match and retain the title.

-In the main event Brock Lesnar faced Big Show in a Stretcher match for the WWE Championship.
+In the main event, Brock Lesnar faced Big Show in a Stretcher match for the WWE Championship.
 Early in the match, Lesnar used the body board as a weapon on Big Show.
-Big Show performed a Chokeslam on Lesnar and a Leg Drop on Lesnar, who was laid on the Body Board.
+Big Show then performed a Chokeslam on Lesnar and a Leg Drop on Lesnar, who was laid on the Body Board.
 After pushing Big Show onto a Stretcher, Lesnar went backstage.
-Rey Mysterio interfered, performing a 619 on Big Show.
+Rey Mysterio then interfered, performing a 619 on Big Show.
 Big Show performed a Clothesline on Mysterio before Lesnar drove a forklift out.
-Lesnar dove off the forklift onto Big Show then performed an F5 on Big Show, allowing Lesnar to place Big Show on a stretcher.
-Lesnar used the forklift to drive Big Show across the yellow line to win the match and retain the title.
+Lesnar dove off the forklift onto Big Show before performing an F5, allowing Lesnar to place Big Show on a stretcher.
+Lesnar then used the forklift to drive Big Show across the yellow line to win the match and retain the title.